frank26080115/robots/misc/am32-hw-analyzer/README.md

 Arduino Setup
 -------------

-If you need to customize this tool, then use Arduino and install [Arduino_Core_STM32](https://github.com/stm32duino/Arduino_Core_STM32).
+If you need to customize this tool's source code, then use Arduino and install [Arduino_Core_STM32](https://github.com/stm32duino/Arduino_Core_STM32).
 Before the build, make sure the right board and right chip is selected, and disable the serial port in the compile options.